 - People who are into college sports

-- College aged kids
+- College-aged kids

-I’m not saying this to pat myself on the back or promote the show… I’m saying this because, if we were able to pull Midtown off for like $200, I absolutely KNOW you can produce a TV series too.
+I’m not saying this to pat myself on the back or promote the show.
+I’m saying this because if we could pull Midtown off for $200, I know you can produce a TV series too.
 But you have to make compromises.

-PLATFORM TO MONETIZE: Now here comes the fun part… Where can you exploit the show?
+Now, here comes the fun part… Where can you exploit the show?

-When you produce a TV series, you can find almost anyone’s contact info for the entertainment industry on Cinando.com, which is a paid membership database.
+When you produce a TV series, you can find almost anyone’s contact info for the entertainment industry on Cinando.com, a paid membership database.
 There are also markets where you could go and pitch your show and display your sizzle or your pilot.
 Markets you need to know:

 - RealScreen: The #1 market for reality and non-fiction.
-There’s Real Screen (east Coast), and Real Screen West, check them out and see which one is coming up next.
+There’s Real Screen (east Coast) and Real Screen West.
+Check them out and see which one is coming up next.
 VERY much worth the price of admission.

-- NATPE: This latin market in Miami is one of the top TV markets in the US.
+- NATPE: This Latin market in Miami is one of the top TV markets in the US.
 Maybe not for beginners, but still worth researching, and if your content lines up, you should go down there.